 There is no single cause of an eating disorder.
-Eating disorders, like several other psychiatric conditions, often cluster in families, and we now recognize that genetic vulnerability plays a significant role in risk for developing an eating disorder.
-Genes, however, are only part of the story and environment plays a role too, especially in triggering onset of an eating disorder, often in adolescence or young adulthood.
+Like other mental health conditions, eating disorders are complex diseases that result from the interplay between biological, psychological, and socioenvironmental factors.
+We now understand that genetics play a role in the risk of developing an eating disorder.
+Environment also plays a role, especially in triggering the onset of an eating disorder, often in adolescence or young adulthood.
 Pressure to diet, or weight loss related to a medical condition or life stressor, can be the gateway to anorexia nervosa or bulimia nervosa.
-Losing those first five to 10 pounds, in someone who is genetically vulnerable, seems to make further dieting increasingly compelling and rewarding.
-In some, the starved state can then over time lead to binge eating.
-And once an eating disorder is established, consequences of restricting, bingeing or purging play an increasing role in sustaining the disorder through alterations in the body’s controls of sensations of hunger and fullness, changes in the motility of the gastrointestinal tract, and altered learning, habit and decision making around what and when to eat.
+Losing those first five to 10 pounds in someone who is genetically vulnerable seems to make further dieting increasingly compelling and rewarding.

-Overeating on occasion, or at festive events such as Thanksgiving, is normal.
-By contrast, binge eating is the frequent consumption of a large amount of food associated with a sense of loss of control over eating.
-Bingeing is usually secretive and accompanied by feelings of embarrassment, shame, depression and guilt over the behavior.
-It often includes eating rapidly, until uncomfortably full, or when not hungry.
 Food addiction is a controversial term used by some researchers to describe parallels between the difficulties some people experience in limiting eating and substance addiction.
-Unlike in addiction however, where an individual is addicted to one particular class of drug, it is difficult to identify one food that underlies “food addiction.”
-Similarly, the withdrawal syndrome caused by dependence on a drug of abuse is hard to demonstrate in overeaters.
-Despite the similarities between eating disorders and substance abuse, and evidence of the involvement of brain reward circuits in both conditions, the neurobiology of binge eating and of drug addiction are not the same.
+Unlike in addiction, however, where an individual is addicted to one particular class of drug, it is difficult to identify one food that underlies “food addiction.”
+Similarly, the withdrawal syndrome caused by drug dependence is difficult to show in those who overeat.
+Despite the similarities between eating disorders and addiction, the neurobiology of binge eating and of drug addiction are not the same.

 Research on eating disorders is progressing rapidly.
 It is now clear that eating disorders are biologically based illnesses, not simple lifestyle choices.
-Recent genetic work has focused on identifying genes that increase risk for an eating disorder and on epigenetic gene-environment interactions that may contribute to the onset of an eating disorder.
-Brain imaging research is examining altered decision making around food choice and reward learning in individuals with eating disorders.
-Other lines of research focus on improving insight into how starvation, exercise and binge purge behaviors dysregulate brain reward circuits and gut-brain signaling, and whether these changes contribute to the driven, compulsive nature of eating and weight control behaviors.
-This is exciting work that holds promise for developing novel treatments in the coming years.
+Recent genetic work has focused on identifying genes that increase risk for an eating disorder and on gene-environment interactions that may contribute to the onset of an eating disorder.
+Emerging research suggests that there are significant genetic correlations between several eating disorders and psychiatric and metabolic traits.
+Brain imaging research is examining altered decision-making around food choice and reward learning in individuals with eating disorders.
+Other research focuses on understanding how starvation, exercise and binge-purge behaviors change brain reward circuits and gut-brain signaling.
+This work holds promise for developing novel treatments in the coming years.

-The most effective current treatments are behavioral interventions that focus on helping individuals with an eating disorder normalize their eating and weight control behaviors.
-For adolescents with anorexia nervosa, family-based treatment has the best evidence.
-The focus of effective family-based therapies is on helping parents to support and monitor their child’s meals.
-For severely ill patients at very low weight, and for many adult patients who are unable to gain weight in outpatient treatment, admission to a specialized residential or hospital-based treatment program can be lifesaving.
 The most consistent indicator of relapse after intensive treatment is incomplete weight restoration, so reaching a healthy weight is necessary for recovery from anorexia nervosa.
-Evidence now suggests that weight gain rates of three to four pounds a week are safe even for very malnourished patients under close medical monitoring and 24-hour nursing care.
+Evidence now suggests that weight gain of three to four pounds a week is safe even for very malnourished patients under close medical monitoring and 24-hour nursing care.
 Some programs utilize feeding tubes.
-However, many behavioral specialty programs are able to achieve weight gain of four pounds a week with meal-based feeding alone in the majority of cases.
-Close outpatient follow up care following hospitalization is important as relapse risk is elevated for six months following inpatient treatment.
+However, many behavioral specialty programs can achieve four pounds a week weight gain with meal-based feeding alone in most cases.
+Close outpatient follow-up care following hospitalization is important, as relapse risk is elevated for six months following inpatient treatment.

 In general, one of the most important emerging predictors of treatment success for eating disorders across diagnoses is early behavior change.
-Even in individuals who are initially highly ambivalent about entering treatment, and demoralized by their illness, motivation often increases as they start experiencing progress in controlling their disorder and recognize recovery is within reach.
+Even in individuals who are initially highly ambivalent about entering treatment and demoralized by their illness, motivation often increases as they start experiencing progress in controlling their disorder and recognize recovery is within reach.

 With the advent of two federal laws (the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA)) more individuals are now eligible for coverage of treatment for eating disorders.
 The ACA prohibits insurance from denying coverage for a pre-existing condition and provides for coverage for young adults up to age 26 under their parents’ insurance.
 This is important as many individuals develop an eating disorder in their teens or early adulthood.